lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Zander** _(07-Oct-18 04:29 PM)_

-> Emmett just blinks from this statement.
+_Emmett just blinks from this statement, not fully aware of what is going on._

-> What?
+> What?!

 **WatchfulDrake** _(07-Oct-18 04:29 PM)_

+_After filling a couple of bags, Hector leaves the vault and pulls his wrist to his mouth._

-> Wait seth who's here!?!??!
+> Wait, Seth, who's here attacking us?!

 **Bagelwrecker** _(07-Oct-18 04:29 PM)_

-> LLAMAS ARE HERE ATTACKING THE DAM
+> LLAMAS ARE HERE, ATTACKING THE DAM!
+> GET THE HELL OUT OF THERE!

 **Jelsafan0** _(07-Oct-18 04:29 PM)_

 > Oh, no...

-> Iris mumbles, brows furrowed.
+_Iris mumbles, brows furrowed.
+Despite this news, Iris stays put within Emmett's hug._

 **WatchfulDrake** _(07-Oct-18 04:29 PM)_

-> I'll be right up
+> I'll be right up, just snagging some cash!

 **PlasmaPerson** _(07-Oct-18 04:29 PM)_

-> Chomsky inspects the wound in his shoulder, revealing an alarming amount of blood
+_Chomsky inspects the wound in his shoulder, revealing an alarming amount of blood._

 **Platinum_Pathos** _(07-Oct-18 04:29 PM)_